Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific

 A Useful Medicine for Yeast Infections

 Nystatin is a very useful medication that often kills the Candida albicans yeast that infects humans.
-The yeast is usually harmless and lives permanently in our mouth and large intestine or on our skin.
+The yeast is generally harmless and lives permanently in our mouth, in our large intestine, on our skin, or in the vagina.
 Unfortunately, under certain conditions its population can grow dramatically, causing a disease called candidiasis.
 This disease ranges in severity from an uncomfortable and annoying condition to a deadly infection.

 In most people, candidiasis is unpleasant but not dangerous.
 In people with weakened or suppressed immune systems, such as AIDS patients, organ transplant patients, and people receiving chemotherapy, candidiasis can be serious.

 Nystatin is made by a bacterium called Streptomyces noursei.
-It was discovered in 1950 by Elizabeth Lee Hazen and Rachel Fuller Brown, who named it after their employer, the New York State Health Department.
+It was discovered in 1950 by scientists named Elizabeth Lee Hazen and Rachel Fuller Brown.
+The couple named the chemical after the New York State Health Department.
+They both worked for this department, though they lived in different cities.

 Yeasts are a type of fungus.
 Most yeasts consist of a single cell.
 They produce new individuals in the form of buds that separate from the parent cell.
 Other fungi have a different structure.
 Their body consists of branching, thread-like structures called hyphae.
 The tangle of hyphae that forms is called a mycelium.

 Candida albicans exists as single, oval cells, like other yeasts.
 Its cells are surrounded by a wall made primarily of polysaccharides and proteins.
 The wall in turn surrounds the cell membrane.
-Unlike other yeasts, a C. albicans cell sometimes produces filaments that resemble hyphae, as shown in the photo above.
+Unlike typical yeasts, a C. albicans cell sometimes produces filaments that resemble hyphae, as shown in the photo above.
 The filaments are present when Candida becomes invasive.

 Invasive Candidiasis and Candidemia

 The Candida albicans population in our bodies is normally kept at a low level by factors such as other microorganisms in the body, the environment in which the yeast is living, and our immune system.
-However, under certain conditions the population can increase and cause unpleasant symptoms, a condition known as candidiasis.
+However, under certain conditions the population can increase and cause unpleasant symptoms.